pchemguy/spec-kit/templates/capabilities/capabilities.md

 - Every capability has:
     - one user-recognizable purpose;
     - one dominant user intent;
-    - a coherent scope signal.
+    - a coherent scope boundary.

 Failure Types: